yvoinov/php8.2-8.4-deepbind-on-off-patch/README.txt

 including in cases where their use is obviously desirable.

 This  flag,  the use of which is strongly discouraged in principle, prevents the forwarding of LD_PRELOAD interpositions to loaded modules.
-Which leads to an immediate segfault in case of preloading an allocator other than the system one.
+Which leads to an immediate segfault in case of preload an allocator other than the system one.

 The  original  idea  was  taken from here https://github.com/php/php-src/issues/10670, but the diff file is difficult to use.
 For this reason, it was converted to a patch format suitable for use on all PHP 8.x subversions.